Wangaricarol/mutall_projects/mutall_data/files/migration.md

       1.1.1 [x] Proceed and resolve all errors associated with invoicing. seek further clarification before the next session.
        1.1.2[x] Fix the "group by" error on d.o(FN)
   1.2 [x] Continue testing the invoice on d.o until no errors.Any error realised should be pointed out and discussed before next meeting.(Maggie/Camillus)
-2. [ ] Develop an aplication for monitoring issuance of invoices where emails should be sent to both Maggie and Muraya as soon as they (invoices) become ready.The subject of this email will be closing balance of the previous month and the earliest date when a payment was done.
+2. [x] Develop an aplication for monitoring issuance of invoices where emails should be sent to both Maggie and Muraya as soon as they (invoices) become ready.The subject of this email will be closing balance of the previous month and the earliest date when a payment was done.
-  2.1 a [ ]Develop a query for calculating balances of this month.(Carol)
+  2.1 a [x] Develop a query for calculating balances of this month.(Carol)
-  2.1 b[ ]Develop a query for calculating the earliest payment date of this month.(Maggie)
+  2.1 b [x] Develop a query for calculating the earliest payment date of this month.(Maggie)
-    2.1.1[ ]Install a copy mutal users on our local machines database
+    2.1.1 [x] Install a copy mutal users on our local machines database
-    2.1.2[ ]Inspect each one record
+    2.1.2 [x] Inspect each one record
-    2.1.3[ ]Find out how many users have their names starting with M.
+    2.1.3 [ ] Find out how many users have their names starting with M.
-  2.2[ ]Formulate the email you need  to send using the results of 2.1 and 2.2.(FN)
+  2.2[x]Formulate an email you need  to send using the results of 2.1 and 2.2.(FN)
-    2.2.1[ ]Develop a query for calculating balances of this month.FN)
+    2.2.1 [x] Develop a query for calculating balances of this month.FN)
-    2.2.2[ ]Develop a query for calculating the earliest payment date of this month.(FN)
+    2.2.2 [x] Develop a query for calculating the earliest payment date of this month.(FN)
-    2.2.3[ ]look on a period table and look on the earliest cutoff date that is in the system
+    2.2.3 [x] Look on a period table and look on the earliest cutoff date that is in the system.
+    2.2.4 [ ] Complete the script to send the email with data from 2.2.2 to 2.2.4(FN)
-2.4[ ]Send an email to Muraya and Maggie as soon as the first query yield some reports.(JO)
+  2.3 [x] Send an email to Muraya and Maggie as soon as the first query yield some reports.(JO)
-      2.4.1[ ]Schedule a cronjob that runs on mutal.co server regularly to check whether the first query yield the results and when it does it sends a message(JO)
+      2.3.1 [x] Schedule a cronjob that runs on mutal.co server regularly to check whether the first query yield the results and when it does it sends a message(JO)
-      2.4.2[ ]Echo hello world to a file
+      2.3.2 [x] Echo hello world to a file
-2.5[ ]Transfer the data changes from mutall co to d.o as soon as they occur.
+  2.4 [x] Transfer the data changes from mutall co to d.o as soon as they occur.
   The technology to use is database Triger and Cronjob.(PK)
+3. [ ] Crontab services
+    3.1 [ ] Performance monitoring of end of month invoicing
+        3.1.1 [ ] Initiation of email messenging (see 2 above for details) to PM and Maggie(FN)
+    3.2 [ ] Synchronizing mutall c.o and d.o databases
+        3.2.1 [ ] Initiation of data transfer from c.o to d.o (see 2.4 for details)(PK)
+    3.3 [ ] Canceling of 3.1.1 and 3.2.1(JO)

 ### Present/Differences(2):mutall_rental+outlook